zerozero/zerozero.github.io/collections/_devlog/2018-02-03-final-ik-oculus-touch.md

 So I spend a few hours Posing the hands.

 First I want to create some IK constraints to help animating.
-Clear the parent of the last bone (Alt-P in edit mode) In pose mode select the 3rd bone in the index finger - in the constraints tab select add constraint - IK set the chain length to 3
+- Clear the parent of the last bone (Alt-P in edit mode)
+- In pose mode select the 3rd bone in the index finger - in the constraints tab select add constraint - IK
+- Set the chain length to 3
-Set the target to Armature -> Index4
+- Set the target to Armature -> Index4
-Now in the bone tab for each joint constrain rotation to X by locking the other rotations Set rotation limits to sensible values
+- Now in the bone tab for each joint constrain rotation to X by locking the other rotations
+- Set rotation limits to sensible values
-Set stiffness where necessary.
+- Set stiffness where necessary.
-Repeat for all fingers of the hand.
+- Repeat for all fingers of the hand.
-Use shape keys to tweak the mesh where it deforms oddly.
+- Use shape keys to tweak the mesh where it deforms oddly.
 - Select the mesh and Add a shape key, first one is the basis, second one will be the first modified shape key
 - Preserve volume off? try toggling to see which gives best result.
 - Right click on value field below shape keys widget and "Add Driver"
 - Open a graph editor
 - Select the key, hit N to show properties
 - In drivers tab set Object = Armature, Bone = the appropriate bone, Type = X,Y or Z rotation, Space = Local.
-Finally set type to Averaged Value (important to do this last to avoid error)
+-   Finally set type to Averaged Value (important to do this last to avoid error)
-Now moving the IK target should deform the mesh correctly - edit as required It is important for the sense of presence and immersion that the hands are not crap.
+- Now moving the IK target should deform the mesh correctly - edit as required

+It is important for the sense of presence and immersion that the hands are not crap!

+Next up I'll go over importing into Unity and setting up custom hands for Oculus.. stand by please..

+{% comment %}
 [Continues in Part 2]()

 Setup like